alan-if/alan-docs/README.md

 # About This Project

-This repository was created by Tristano Ajmone on August 15th, 2018.
+This repository was created on August 15th, 2018 by [Tristano Ajmone] on behalf of the [Alan Interactive Fiction Development team].

 At the present stage, Alan documentation consists of multiple documents in various formats; the goal of this project is to port them all to AsciiDoc and create a unified project and a toolchain to handle conversion to different formats.